“What Happened” (2017) is Hillary Clinton’s memoir book on the 2016 campaign elections.

 She could have done more there, like, for example, rolling out her idea of “Alaska for America”, such as redistributing to Americans the wealth of future Alaskan raw materials.
 But she scrapped it because her team could not make out the fine details of the plan.

 Email Scandal: A Thorn on Her Side

-Every secretary of state had been using private email account, but for Hillary it turned out to be a huge problem that she could never clear.
+Every secretary of state had been using a private email account, but for Hillary, it turned out to be a huge problem that she could never clear.

 The night television news spent three times as much time talking about the emails than about the policies.

 With the email scandal obsession, it was hard for Hillary Clinton to reach people about her real intentions.
 And it was hard to make the facts speak louder.
 And the facts are that her email blunder was not a crime nor a security threat.

 With the media focusing more on email and blunders, Hillary’s mistakes in communication always took full precedence over her policies.

 So when she talked about “putting coal minders out of business” she never fully managed to make her real message come across.
 Such as that she wanted a greener economy and to help those coal miners as well.